 ML practitioners in many organizations are heavily incentivized to make quick-wins to product early results.
 However, this leads to accumulated technical debt which eventually slows down the team over time.
 The solution is to follow proper software engineering principles from the get-go, and lean on guidelines to strike a balance between rapid results and high quality software development.

 The thoughts above are very personal lessons I have learnt over the last 3 years deploying models in production.
 As a result at maiot, we have created the Core Engine to provide a framework for ML developers to solve some, if not all, of the problems noted above.
-Sign up directly for our beta, or reach out to me at firstname.lastname@example.org if you are interested in giving the platform a go.
+Reach out to me at firstname.lastname@example.org if you are interested in giving the platform a go.
 Head over to our docs to understand more how it works in more detail.